young917/Algorithm-Course/Compression/ReadMe.md

 1. Read the original characters and save them in order.

-2. <U>Create Huffman Tree</U> by reading the encoded keys about Huffman Tree composition.
+2. *Create Huffman Tree* by reading the encoded keys about Huffman Tree composition.
 At this time, if I arrive at the leaf node of the tree, the original character which is stored previously is inserted into the current leaf node.

-3. <U>Decode encoded keys about original string</U>: When 0 is entered, move to the left child node.
+3. *Decode encoded keys about original string* : When 0 is entered, move to the left child node.
 When 1 is entered, move to the right child node.
 If I reach at the leaf node of Huff Tree, print the original character stored in this node.
 Then goes up to the root of the Huff Tree.